Peanut, Tree Nut and Seed Allergy

 Symptoms of food allergy typically include hives (urticaria), swelling around the mouth, and vomiting, usually within 30 minutes of eating a food.
 Other symptoms include stomach pains, or diarrhoea.

-Symptoms of severe allergic reactions (anaphylaxis) affect our breathing and/or our heart and may include any of the following: difficult/noisy breathing, swelling of tongue, swelling/tightness in throat, difficulty talking/hoarse voice, wheeze or persistent cough, persistent dizziness and/or collapse, and becoming pale and floppy in young children.
-Information on anaphylaxis is available on the ASCIA website.
+Symptoms of severe allergic reactions (anaphylaxis), include any of the following; difficult/noisy breathing, swelling of the tongue, swelling/tightness in the throat, difficulty talking/hoarse voice, wheeze or persistent cough, persistent dizziness and/or collapse.
+Young children may become pale and floppy.

-Deaths from food allergy are rare in Australia, but mild, moderate and even severe allergic reactions are common.
-The most common foods causing life threatening anaphylaxis are peanuts, tree nuts and shellfish.
+Deaths from food allergy are rare in Australia, but mild, moderate and severe allergic reactions are common.
+Peanuts and tree nuts are amongst the most common foods causing life threatening anaphylaxis.

 Reliable diagnosis of food allergy is important

-Your doctor will normally ask a series of questions that may help to narrow down the list of likely causes of allergy such as foods or medicines consumed that day, or exposure to stinging insects.
-This approach will also help to exclude conditions that can sometimes be confused with food allergy.
+A doctor will ask a series of questions that may help to narrow down the list of likely causes of allergy such as foods or medicines consumed that day, or exposure to stinging insects.
+This approach will help to exclude conditions that can sometimes be confused with food allergy.

-Skin or blood allergy tests help confirm or exclude potential triggers.
-While the results of allergy testing are a useful guide in determining whether the person is allergic, they are not a reliable guide to whether the reaction will be mild or severe.
-Information on allergy tests is available on the ASCIA website: www.allergy.org.au/patients/allergy-testing/allergy-testing
+Skin tests or blood tests for allergen specific IgE help confirm or exclude potential triggers.
+While the results of allergy tests are a useful guide in determining whether a person is allergic, they are not a reliable guide to how severe a reaction will be.

-There are several methods of unorthodox so called tests for food allergy.
+There are several methods of unorthodox tests for food allergy.
 Examples include cytotoxic food testing, Vega testing, kinesiology, allergy elimination techniques, iridology, pulse testing, Alcat testing, Rinkel's intradermal skin testing, reflexology, hair analysis and IgG food antibody testing.
-These have no scientific basis, are unreliable and have no useful role in the assessment of allergy.
-These techniques have not been shown to be reliable or reproducible when subjected to formal study.
-ASCIA advises against the use of these tests for diagnosis or to guide medical treatment.
-No Medicare rebate is available in Australia for these tests, and their use is also not supported in New Zealand.
+These tests have no scientific basis, are unreliable and can't be reproduced.
+ASCIA advises against the use of these tests.
+No Medicare rebate is available in Australia for these tests, and their use is not supported in New Zealand.

-Adverse consequences may also arise from unorthodox testing and treatments.
-Treatment based on inaccurate, false positive or clinically irrelevant results is not only misleading, but can lead to ineffective and at times expensive treatments, and delay more effective therapy.
+Adverse consequences may arise from unorthodox testing and treatments.
+Treatment based on inaccurate, false positive or clinically irrelevant results can lead to ineffective and expensive treatments, and delay more effective therapy.
 Sometimes harmful therapy may result, such as unnecessary dietary avoidance and risk of malnutrition, particularly in children.
-Information on these methods is available on the ASCIA website: www.allergy.org.au/patients/allergy-testing/unorthodox-testing-and-treatment

 Peanuts, tree nuts and seeds are hard to avoid

-Peanuts are widely used in processed Western foods and oriental cooking.
+Peanuts, tree nuts and seeds are widely used in Western and Asian foods.
 This poses significant problems for people with severe peanut, tree nut or seed allergy.
-Laws require that any product containing peanut, tree nuts or sesame must be labelled to that effect.
-Therefore it is important to check the labels of all foods before purchase.
-Further information about reading food labels, food selection and allergen avoidance is available from the ASCIA dietary avoidance information sheets: http://www.allergy.org.au/patients/food-allergy/ascia-dietary-avoidance-for-food-allergy
+Laws require that any product containing peanut, tree nuts or sesame must be clearly labelled.
+Therefore, it is important to check the labels of all foods before purchase.
+Further information about reading food labels, food selection and allergen avoidance is available on the ASCIA dietary avoidance information sheets.

 Eating out with peanut or tree nut allergy

-In teenagers or adults who are eating out, cautiously touch test a small amount of the food on your outer lip before putting it into your mouth.
-Tell-tale warnings such as a burning, chilli-like reaction, tingling or swelling, should alert you to the possibility that food allergen is present.
+- Teenagers or adults who are eating out can cautiously touch test a small amount of the food on their outer lip before putting it in their mouth.
+Tell-tale warnings such as a burning, chilli-like reaction, and tingling or swelling, should alert you to the possibility that food allergen is present.

-Refined peanut oils (not cold-pressed) have been shown to be safe in small studies.
-Unfortunately, it is difficult to guarantee that the oil is sufficiently refined to remove all traces of peanut protein, which is the trigger for allergic reactions.
-This particularly applies to restaurants which use peanut oils for cooking, as peanut proteins may leach into the oil during cooking, and the oil may be reused a number of times.
-In general therefore, avoidance of peanut oil is frequently advised.
-When considering the safety of tree nut oils or seeds oils (like sesame), little work has been done in this area to prove safety, so in practical terms, it is often easiest to avoid nut oils too.
+Refined peanut oils (not cold-pressed), have been shown to be safe in small studies.
+It is difficult to guarantee that an oil is sufficiently refined to remove all traces of peanut protein, which is the trigger for allergic reactions.
+Some restaurants use peanut oil for cooking, and peanut proteins may leach into the oil.
+Therefore, avoidance of peanut oil (cold pressed, expelled or extruded) is advised.
+Little research has been done to prove safety of other nut oils, so avoidance is advised.

 Avoidance is the only proven treatment for peanut, tree nut or seed allergy